Thai Dipping Sauce (Nam Jim Jaew แจ่ว)

 In Thai dishes, toasted rice powder (also known as Toasted Sticky Rice Powder) is used in a variety of meat salads for example Thai Larb.
 Think of it as a topping that acts as a thickener to the sauce and adds a crunchy texture and nutty/smoky flavor to a dish.

 The toasted sticky rice powder lasts for a long time as long as it’s kept in a cool and dry place.
-The grain-free version rice powder made with cashew and hemp seeds have shorter storage time.
+My grain-free version is made with cashew and hemp seeds.
+It has a shorter storage time.
 I recommend finishing it in 2 weeks.

 The Best Pairing for Thai Chili Sauce!
 Watch How I Make The Sauce!